Hashimk101/OOP_Project/README.md

 Entry Point (Source.cpp) <br>
 Creates a Game object and kicks off the fun with game.run().<br>
 Game Loop (Game::run())<br>
-<b>Game Flow
+<b>⚡Game Flow
 1. Start with the menu (New Game, Options,  Leaderboard).
-2. Play through 3 levels (collect all rings, reach end) and boss level (defeat Egg Stinger).
+2. Play through 3 levels (collect all rings, reach the end) and the boss level (defeat Egg Stinger).
 3. Lose if HP = 0 or timer expires; win by completing all levels.
+ ## 🎮 Game Controls
+Arrow Keys: Move left/right, jump.
+* T: Punch (Knuckles breaks walls).
+* Z: Switch between Sonic, Tails, and Knuckles.
+* F: Flying of Tails